mirumee/satchless/doc/product/custom_models.rst

 =============================

 Now we are going to create a simple model for your custom product.
-A module very similar to the one discussed here is present in ``satchless.contrib.products.dummy``, so you may refer to the code there too.
+A module discussed here is present in ``satchless.contrib.examples.parrot``, so you may refer to the code there too.
-You may also take a look at tests included within Satchless - some of them carry internal definitions of models too!

 Let's assume we sell different species of parrots which may be red, green or blue and also alive or `dead`_.